 A co-payment is a fixed fee an insured person is expected to pay each time a particular covered medical service is received and can differ by the place of service.

-The Academy supports the application of differential co-payments by practice setting only to incentivize patients to select/maintain a patient-centered medical home as defined by the AAFP.
+The American Academy of Family Physicians (AAFP) supports the application of differential co-payments by practice setting only to incentivize patients to select/maintain a medical home as defined by the AAFP.

 Multiple co-payments may be assessed for separately identified and delivered services.
 However, patients should not be required to pay more than a single co-payment for a preventive and an acute service provided during a single office visit.